- Is it true that I don’t have to be driving to be arrested and charged with DUI?

 Yes.
-Alabama law states that you don't have to be driving to be arrested for DUI, provided that you are in “actual physical control” of the vehicle.
-If you are just sitting behind the wheel of a parked car with the ignition keys in your pocket, you can be arrested for DUI if you are under the influence of drugs or alcohol or the concentration of alcohol in your blood is .08% or more.
+Alabama law states that you do not have to be driving to be arrested for DUI, provided that you are in “actual physical control” of the vehicle.
+If you are just sitting or sleeping behind the wheel of a parked car with the ignition keys in your pocket, you can be arrested for DUI if you are under the influence of drugs or alcohol.

-If a person is driving under the influence causes an accident in which someone is killed, he or she may be charged with DUI murder, a felony offense.
-This charge is similar to the charge of DUI manslaughter, but involves a reckless indifference to the loss of human life that the law regards as equivalent to the intent to kill.
+DUI murder is a charge that someone may be given if they cause an accident in which someone is killed while they are under the influence.
+This charge is similar to the charge of DUI manslaughter but involves a reckless indifference to the loss of human life that the law regards as equivalent to the intent to kill.
 This might involve, for example, a situation in which a DUI defendant, having already caused an accident and taken into custody, posts bail, and upon release from custody continues to drink and drive, causing yet another accident in which someone is killed.

-If stopped by police on suspicion of DUI, Alabama law states that you are required to give the officer your name and address and are required to produce your driver's license, your automobile registration, and written proof of mandatory liability insurance.
-You do not have to answer questions about activities, however, including whether or not you have consumed any alcohol.
+If you are stopped by the LEO on suspicion of DUI, Alabama law states that you are required to give the officer your name and address and are required to produce your driver’s license, your automobile registration and written proof of mandatory liability insurance.
+You do not have to answer questions about activities, including whether you have consumed any alcohol.
 If the officer asks you questions like this, you should say that you have been advised not to answer such questions and that you would like to speak to an attorney.

-You should not, under any circumstances, lie to the police.
+You should not, under any circumstances, lie to the Law Enforcement Officer (LEO).
 There is often a very strong temptation, especially if you have been drinking, to tell the officer you have had nothing to drink, or that all you had was a “couple of beers,” and that was several hours ago.
 This is a huge and potentially disastrous mistake for two reasons.